henrylee746/team-metrics-dashboard/README.md

 # Team Metrics Dashboard

-Originally began development as a project at Ericsson Canada, this tool's goal is to return performance metrics of any employee/contractor at X company who has made at least 1 commit to any repo in X company's said codebase repositories.
+This tool's goal is to return performance metrics of any employee/contractor at X company who has made at least 1 commit to any repo in X company's said codebase repositories.

 ## Getting Started